 The selected organization shall provide a technical representative to report the outcome and relevant software reporting messages from TIEs in which the proposing organization participates.
-These TIE reports shall be submitted to the Geo4NIEM email list and within Monthly Status Report; a copy shall also be provided to the initiative architect.
-This item is mandatory for all organizations proposing to provide software components for Geo4NIEM.)
+The results of these TIEs should be coordinated with the Initiative Architect and reported on the initiative email list, on a designated page of the project wiki and within Monthly Status Report.
+This item is mandatory for all organizations proposing to provide software components for this initiative.)